 Research Staff Forum

-A UoW Research Staff Forum serves a networking function and provides a focus for gathering staff views on issues such as induction, training and development.
-With a representative on the University Research Committee, the Forum helps inform UoW’s policy and practice, improving the experience of being a researcher at Warwick.
+A Warwick Research Staff Forum provides a focus for gathering staff views on issues such as induction, training and development.
+With a representative on the University Research Committee, the Forum helps inform Warwick's policy and practice, improving the experience of being a researcher at Warwick.
+Find out more.

 Early Career Research Group

-Our (WMS) vibrant early career researcher group meets monthly to discuss WMS, University and external research opportunities and challenges.
+Our WMS Early Career Researcher group meets monthly to discuss WMS, University and external research opportunities and challenges.
 This discussion forum of non-clinical and clinical scientists facilitates the sharing of ideas, experience and knowledge across disciplines, encouraging post-doctoral researchers to stay at WMS.

 A particular feature of our work is that we are very active in studies of rehabilitation involving non-medical clinical academics (e.g. nurses, physiotherapists and health psychologists).
 The support programme for these clinical academics is integrated with that of the medical clinical academics.